 Geotechnical testing is performed by geotechnical engineers, geotechnical technicians, or engineering geologists to understand the characteristics such as the physical properties that exist underneath a work site.

 The geotechnical investigation with its respective services shall be carried out.
-Their nature and extent depend on the structure’s type, the difficulty of the structure, and the expected ground conditions.
+Their nature and extent depend on the structure’s type, the size of the structure, and the expected ground conditions.

-Test pits are much like you would expect, a pit is dug either manually or with an excavator in order to reveal the sub-surface conditions to the depth desired.
+Test pits are much like you would expect, a pit is dug either manually or with an excavator in order to reveal the subsurface conditions to the depth desired.
+Generally, this is for siting shallow foundations.

 Trenching

-Trenching is similar to Test pits except that in this case, the pit is elongated over some distance in order to establish how the sub-surface conditions change over various parts of the worksite.
+Trenching is similar to test pits except that in this case, the pit is elongated over some distance in order to establish how the subsurface conditions change over various parts of the worksite.
+This method allows for identification of different sedimentary changes over a longer distance.

-A range of soil samplers can be used to extract test samples including shovels, hand-driven augers, split-spoon samplers, modified California samplers, and Shelby tube samplers.
+A range of soil samplers can be used to extract test samples from these test pits for lab analysis and visual identification.

-Borings, usually small-diameter borings, provide the opportunity to physically remove soil or rock samples for testing.
+Borings, usually deployed by a drill rig and drill crew, can vary in diameter and provide the opportunity to assess density through standard penetration testing (SPT) to physically remove soil or rock samples for assessment and testing.

-In-situ (in the situation, or at the site) testing methods include penetration tests such as Standard Penetration Tests (SPT), which penetrate via drilling, and various Cone Penetration Tests, which penetrate via direct push.
+In situ testing methods include penetration tests such as Standard Penetration Tests (SPT), which penetrate via drilling, percussion-based investigation techniques, sonic vibratory drilling methods, and various static direct push Cone Penetrometer Testing (CPT).

-The right test should be specified for the right situation.
-By understanding the different types of tests available and the advantages of each.
+The right test should be specified for the right situation or utilizing multiple tools to develop an accurate assessment of the subsurface strata.
+Understanding the different types of testing methods available and the advantages of each can significantly reduce uncertainties and future construction.

 General FAQs